Expand your career opportunities with a health specialization Master of Social Work

 Note: There is no research/thesis option.
 This is a course-based Master's program, and meets all University of Waterloo post-graduate degree requirements.

-- SWK 600R - Health, Equity Social Justice (on-campus 1-week-long Summer Institute course in August at the beginning of the program)
+- SWK 600R - Health, Equity Social Justice (on-campus, 5-day, intensive Summer Institute course in August at the beginning of the program.
+The on-campus course will be preceded by preparatory learning activities and an assignment, and followed by activities that will wrap up the course learning.)

 - SWK 601R - Health Policy